Red Dragon Society: Membership

+Notable members

 The Red Dragon Society boasts many of NYU's most influential alumni as members.
 These include some of America's most prominent doctors, attorneys, politicians, business people, and artists, including early members Henry Noble MacCracken (B.A.
 1900), Reinald Werrenrath (B.A.
 1906), and William Henry Draper Jr. (B.A.
 1916).
 The society also maintains a faculty roster.
 The 1934 NYU yearbook lists Elmer Ellsworth Brown, Howard Cann, and Theodore Distler amongst the faculty associated with the Society.